-- Write down your issues and start thinking about the evidence or supporting documents you need to bring to the hearing - Write down a timeline of everything that has happened in relation to your issue - Collect all the documents and other things that you are going to use as evidence of your case.
-You might want to organise them in a folder - Practice presenting your points and sticking to the facts.
+- (a) Write down your issues and start thinking about the evidence you need to bring to the hearing. - (b) Write down a timeline of everything that has happened in relation to your issue. - (c) Collect all the documents and other things that you are going to use as evidence of your case.
+You might want to organise them in a folder, too. - (d) Practise presenting your points and sticking to the facts.

-Part H: What happens at the hearing?
+What happens at the hearing?

 At the hearing, the NCAT member will ask questions about your application and both you and the other party will show them your evidence.
-The NCAT member may also ask that evidence is sworn or affirmed.